tobiscode/disstans/docsrc/tutorials/tutorial_2.rst

 Apart from the trade-off between the polynomial trend and long-term splines, which can be expected in this synthetic example, we got pretty close to our ground truth.
-Let's finish up by calculating an average velocity of the station using :meth:`~geonat.station.Station.get_trend` around the time when it's rapidly moving (around the middle of 2002).
+Let's finish up by calculating an average velocity of the station using :meth:`~disstans.station.Station.get_trend` around the time when it's rapidly moving (around the middle of 2002).
 We don't want a normal trend through the data, since that is also influenced by the secular velocity, the noise, etc., so we choose to only fit our transient model: